-The Ángeles family are icons in the industry and have devoted their lives to producing and researching this hand-crafted, traditional spirit.
-Graciela in particular is considered one of the thought-leaders in the field, conducting extensive scientific and historic research into agave and mezcal.
-She employs several botanists who work with the brand to maintain a nursery and laboratory dedicated to protecting, preserving, and studying the plants, vigorously champions social justice and economic and labor issues within the mezcal industry, and funnels a portion of proceeds into creating the first library in the rural mining community of Santa Catarina Minas.
+Siblings and fifth generation mezcal producers, Edgar and Graciela Ángeles Carreño, are icons in the industry and have devoted their lives to protecting, researching, and producing their family’s hand-crafted, traditional distillates.
+Graciela in particular is among the industry’s pioneering thought leaders, conducting extensive scientific and historic research into agave and mezcal.
+She employs several botanists who work with the brand to maintain a nursery and laboratory dedicated to protecting, preserving, and studying the plants, vigorously champions social justice and economic and labor issues within the mezcal industry, and funnels a portion of Real Minero’s proceeds into the first library in the rural mining community of Santa Catarina Minas.

 Yet, Real Minero is as deeply rustic and culturally historic as mezcal production can get.
-Roughly translated as “royal miner”, the brand is exemplary of the minero style of mezcal which can only be certified from Santa Catarina Minas, specifically.
-Minero implies a production method otherwise referred to as en barro or en olla; distillation occurs in handmade earthenware pots using a carved, wooden spoon suspended on string to collect condensed distillate.
+Roughly translated as “royal miner”, the brand is exemplary of the “minero” style of mezcal which can only be certified from Santa Catarina Minas, specifically.
+Minero implies a production method otherwise referred to as “en barro” or “en olla”; distillation occurs in handmade earthenware pots using a carved, wooden spoon suspended on string to collect condensed distillate.
 Much of their agave is broken down after cooking by hand-mashing with massive, wooden bats—like a mortar and pestle of overwhelming size.
-These countryside methods have not changed in hundreds of years – a tremendously laborious technique, which yields an impressive, idiosyncratic spirit.
-Mineral-driven, with rich texture and a uniquely aromatic nose which speaks deeply of terroir, these mezcales will linger in mind and palate with consistently epic finishes.
-Often there are only 100 or 200 liters of a certin batch produced, and many ensambles (blends) are unique.
+These countryside methods have not changed in hundreds of years; a tremendously laborious technique which yields an impressive, idiosyncratic spirit.
+Mineral-driven with rich texture and a uniquely aromatic nose which speaks deeply of terroir, these mezcales will linger on mind and palate with consistently epic finishes.
+Often, certain batches yield only 100 or 200 liters, and many ensambles (blends) are unique.